tuanhiep/mqttjmeter/README.md

 ![Alt text](images/MQTT_Publisher.png)

 In the principal interface of MQTT Publisher we have the fields:
+*Connection Info*
 **Name:** Name of the MQTT Publisher
 **Comments:** Your comments
 **Provider URL:** the address of MQTT server example: tcp://localhost:1883
 **Client Id:** Your Id in the session with MQTT server example: Noel De Palma
-**List Topic:** The list of topic's name you want to publish
- The topic's names are separated by a comma ","
+**List Topic:** The list of topic's name you want to publish to The topic's names are separated by a comma ","
  For example: List Topic: GRENOBLE/LIG,GRENOBLE/UJF-LIG
- This means, you'll publish to 2 topic: GRENOBLE/LIG and GRENOBLE/UJF-LIG
+ This means, you'll publish to 2 topics: GRENOBLE/LIG and GRENOBLE/UJF-LIG
  You can choose the option **One connection per topic** : It means that for each topic in the list above, the plugin will create one correspondant connection.
-Note that, if the client Id is "Noel De Palma", for example, and you have 2 topics in the list, so the plugin will create 2 connection with 3 Client
+Note that, if the client Id is "Noel De Palma", for example, and you have 2 topics in the list, so the plugin will create 2 connections with 2 Client
   Id : "Noel De Palma 0" and "Noel De Palma 1"
  The plugin provide two strategies to publish:
  **1: Round Robin** : You'll publish to the topics in equal portions and in circular order
  **2: Random** : You'll publish to a random topic in the list above
- *Use Authorization check box:* Necessary in the case the connection needs the username and password
+ **Use Authorization check box:** Necessary in the case the connection needs the username and password
 **User:** Your username
 **Password:** Your password